dorin7bogdan/ADM-TFS-Extension/UFTBuildTask/README.md

 #### Prerequisites
 - UFT One (version  >=**14.00**)
 - Powershell (version >=**5.1**)
-- JRE installed (required only if use the "UFT One ALM Lab Environment Preparation" task)
+- JRE installed (required only if use the "OpenText Functional Testing ALM Lab Environment Preparation" task)
 - Azure Powershell (for extension version >=**2.0.0**)

 #### Setup